Chung1045/Whatever/README.md

 ---

 Whatever? is a puzzle game that is similar to the Brain Out game.
-It is for our group project in Mobile Apps Development course in HKCC.
+It is for our group project in Mobile Apps Development course in my associate degree.
 Contributed and maintained by four contributors

 ### Is there a requirements for installing Whatever?